This year, we are offering both in-person and online experiences, so our congregants can worship wherever they are most comfortable.

-Beginning the week of August 30, those who have requested tickets and have made payments toward their membership dues will receive tickets to the email address they provided in the Ticket Request Form.
-Tickets will be sent individually, so members should expect to receive a series of emails.
-Members can also download the SimpleTix smart phone app to see all of their tickets in one place.
+Beginning September 19, those who have requested tickets and have made payments toward their membership dues will receive tickets via email.
+New this year, we will send each member of your household a single ticket which may be used for all services.
 More information on how to use your ticket to enter services will be provided at the time tickets are sent.

 We are excited that this year our entire clergy team will alternate through all of our spaces, leading different parts of High Holy Day worship.
-Each congregant will have the opportunity to hear from each of our Rabbis and Cantors during their High Holy Day experience.
+You will have the opportunity to hear from each Rabbi and Cantor during your High Holy Day experience.

 Our priority in this uncertain year is to meet the worship needs of our membership community safely, despite space constraints.
 Unfortunately, we are unable to accept incoming reciprocity requests for in-person worship this year.